 Driver Training Manuals

-In addition to the printed version of the Driver's Manual we also offer
+In addition to the printed version of the Driver's Manual, we also offer -

 High School Driver License Testing

 Some high school driver education instructors conduct driver's license road tests.
-This service is provided only at schools that have enrolled in the testing program, and by those instructors who have been certified as examiners by the Department of Motor Vehicles.
+This service is provided only at schools that have enrolled in the testing program and by instructors who have been certified as examiners by the Department of Motor Vehicles.
 Road tests will be administered only to students who attend a participating school.

-A student who passed the road test given by the high school driver education instructor will be issued a Driver Education Examination Certificate.
+A student who passes the road test given by the high school driver education instructor will be issued a Driver Education Examination Certificate.
 This certificate, valid Vermont Learner’s Permit, license application completed and signed by a parent or legal guardian, road test and licensing fee, and proof of Vermont residency are required for license issuance.
 These must be submitted in person to any Motor Vehicle Customer Service Office.
 The instructors at participating schools will provide complete information regarding this program to students.